rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   To check which features are supported by the server, you can use [MediaControllerAbilitiesInfo](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerAbilitiesInfo) interface, which can be accessed as a member of `MediaControllerServerInfo` object, gathered by  `getLatestServerInfo()` method.

-- Setting features of media controller server
+- Setting features of the media controller server

   You can [set features of the media controller server](#server-features) by using server's interfaces.